What You Need to Know About Taking Lithium

 Woman taking a white tablet

-Lithium is a mood stabilizer commonly prescribed for bipolar disorder, which involves episodes of depression and/or mania.
+Lithium is a mood stabilizer and the “gold standard” for treating bipolar disorder, which involves episodes of depression and mania.
 It is also used off-label as an add-on treatment for depression.
 Lithium has been shown to reduce suicide rates.

 Taking Lithium

-Lithium is typically taken 1-3 times per day, with or without food (check your medication bottle for how often your clinician wants you to take it).
-Generally the dose is 300 mg to 1200 mg daily.
+Lithium is typically taken 1-3 times daily, with or without food (check your medication bottle for how often your clinician wants you to take it).
+Generally, the dose is 150 mg to 1200 mg daily.

 What if I miss a dose?
 Take as soon as you remember unless it’s close to the next dose.
 Avoid doubling doses.